TheHelmholtz/thehelmholtz.github.io/_posts/2017-10-06-learning_signal.md

 unsupervised learning methods, discuss why the mainstream explanatory approach is unsatisfactory, and list a few desirable properties that we should look for in designing unsupervised learning signals.

-It's a casual post meant to bring out discussion.
-If you find something you disagree with, put it in the comment!

-# 4 types of learning signal
+# 3 types of learning signal

-I divide unsupervised models into 4 categories: explanatory, predictive, discriminative, and GANs.
+I divide unsupervised models into 3 categories: explanatory, predictive, and discriminative.

-- __Explanatory__ models explain observation using some posterior.
+- __Explanatory__ models explain observation using some **posterior**.
 For example, VAEs map input to a posterior, then use samples from that posterior to reconstruct/explain the input.
 Boltzmann Machines, Topic Models, Gaussian Mixture Models are all examples of this type.
-- __Predictive__ models, given parts of the input, predict the remaining parts.
-Most of the autoregressive models, such as LSTM language models, NADE [1], PixelRNN [2], WaveNet [3], and Context Encoder [4], are all examples of this category.
+- __Predictive__ models provide the **likelihood** of unobserved data given observed data.
+Most of the autoregressive models, such as LSTM language models, NADE [1], PixelRNN [2], WaveNet [3], and Context Encoder [4], are examples of this category.
+- __Discriminative__ models tell real data from fake data by evaluating data's **unnormalized marginal probability**.
-- __Discriminative__ models map input to some kind of semantic information, using domain-specific self-supervisory signals.
-Examples include Context Prediction [5], word embedding, Triplet Siamese Network for video patches [7].
+They are trained using domain-specific self-supervisory signals.
+Examples include GANs, word embedding, Context Prediction [5], and Triplet Siamese Network for video patches [7].
-- __GANs__ use a discriminator and a generator to [directly approximate real data's marginal distribution](/blog/wgan_energy).
-GANs are so distinct from the other methods they deserve their own category.

-# Explanatory approaches suck
+# Explanatory approach isn't enough

-The state of affairs is such that apart from the explanatory approaches, the other 3 approaches are all making very good progress.
+The state of affairs is such that apart from the explanatory approaches, the other 2 approaches are all making very good progress.
 PixelRNNs generate pretty sharp images.
 WaveNet generates pretty convincing speech and music, Context Prediction learns features that allow very effective semantic image retrieval, word embedding has always worked wonder, and GANs give very convincing images on LSUN, which is by no means a simple dataset.
 A few things are still missing here and there, but the general trend seems pretty promising.

 Explanatory approaches, on the other hand, have been quite stuck after VAEs came out.
-Nobody has gotten it to work well even on moderately complex datasets such as CIFAR and LSUN (the best so far seems to be conv-DRAW [6]).
+Nobody has gotten it to work well even on moderately complex datasets such as CIFAR and LSUN (the best so far seems to be conv-DRAW [6], if we do not count GAN's derivatives such as ALI).
 What's wrong?

 There might be many reasons why VAEs don't work yet, but in this post I'll focus on just one: *you shouldn't just ask a model to explain what it has observed*.